kimiaf1998/C_CoVGT/README.md

 ## Demo

-Run the following command to infer and visualize results on a custom video of the STAR dataset.
+Run the following command to infer and visualize results on any video of the STAR dataset.
 You may want to change the video information.
 ```
 ./shells/star_demo.sh 0
 ```